electiondata-my/meco-front/README.md

 ## Contributing

-Thank you for your willingness to contribute to this open source project dedicated to the public domain!
-When contributing, consider first discussing your desired change via GitHub issues or discussions.
+Thank you for supporting this open source project dedicated to the public domain!
+When contributing, consider first opening an issue - so that everyone is on the same page.
 Happy coding!